 Jan is a consultant psychologist - registered in NSW - and a contemporary analytic psychotherapist.

-She has a strong interest in the process of making effective emotional change particularly in its positive impact on changing behaviour, managing stress and assisting decision making for better choices in life.
+With a strong interest in the process of making effective emotional change particularly in its positive impact on changing behaviour, Jan helps clients manage stress and assists with decision making for better choices in life.

 "It seems a truism that for each of us at some stage, our life will go through a major experience or experiences of loss or betrayal that will challenge us to change or at least examine the way we are living our life.